BraveCaperCat2/prosperousuniverse-docs/content/wiki/packages-factions/_index.md

 Manufacturers produce construction granulate, tools and plastics for their trade partners to process further.

 __Long description__
 As a manufacturer, you will be a versatile creature which does not depend too much on a single industry.
 Your company's main purpose will be to supply your trade partners with goods such as basic clothing and building parts.
-Getting started as a manufacturer is quite complex logistically, as you will have to buy your input materials from a nearby commodity exchange.
+Getting started as a manufacturer is quite complex logistically, as you will mostly have to buy your input materials from a nearby commodity exchange.

 #### Important notes
 Your production lines will need hydrogen and carbon to operate.
 Hydrogen can be extracted from the atmosphere of certain planets directly, but initially you should look into buying it from a commodity exchange.
 Carbon is produced by an incinerator from various agricultural goods that will also be available on the market.